Tom1358/butterflies_of_britain/README.md

 ### Validation Services
 * Validator.w3.org was used to validate the HTML code.
 * Jigsaw.w3.org/css-validator was used to validate the CSS code.
-* JSHint was used to validate the JacvaScript code.
+* JSHint was used to validate the JavaScript code.

 ### Tools
 * Git was used to handle version control.